UCSC-Treehouse/pipelines/treeshop.md

 The fabfile will automatically assign the docker-machines samples to run.

-WARNING: When running `fab process`, it will automatically stop currently running docker-machines in order to work on the newly assigned samples.
+WARNING:  Running `fab process` will automatically stop all currently running docker-machines in order to work on the newly assigned samples.
-Either make sure your docker-machines have finished processing their samples or restrict which machines are available by using the hosts parameter.
+Make sure your docker-machines have finished processing their samples.
+Users comfortable with changing commands may wish to learn how to restrict which machines are used to process samples by using the hosts parameter.
 [Fabfile hosts](http://docs.fabfile.org/en/1.14/usage/execution.html#globally-via-the-command-line).

-While running 'fab top' will show you what dockers are running on each machine.
+While running `fab top` will show you what dockers are running on each machine.
 After an initial delay copying the fastqs over you should see the alpine running (calculating md5) and then rnaseq.

 The first sample on a fresh machine will cause all the docker's to be pulled, later samples will be